-When the /DA switch under RSX, or the /DEBUG qualifier of the LINK command under IAS is specified, the host system's Task Builder places ODT's starting address in the task's program counter and saves the task's entry-point address in user general register 0.
-User registers l and 2 are also set by the Task Builder to contain the name of the task in Radix-50 form; register 1 contains the first three characters of the task name, and register 2 contains the last three characters.
+When the /DA switch under RSX, or the /DEBUG qualifier of the LINK command under IAS is specified, registers 0 through 4 become initialized with the following values.
+Register 0 contains the task's entry-point address.
+User registers 1 and 2 contain the run-time name of the task in Radix-50 form; register 1 contains the first three characters of the task name, and register 2 contains the last three characters.
+Registers 3 and 4 contain the version number of the user's task if an .IDENT assembler directive is present in the task, or the version number of ODT if no .IDENT directive is present.
 When ODT gains control at task initiation, user general registers 0 through 7 are saved in ODT's registers \$0 through \$7, and ODT's stack is set up.
 While ODT is in control, the ODT stack is used, and ODT registers \$0 through \$7 contain the current values of the corresponding user program registers.
 When ODT returns control to the user program, the task's starting address is restored to the program counter, and the task's stack and other general registers are likewise restored.